Visitor visa Canada

 Temporary Resident Visas (TRVs) are divided into two main categories: single entry or multiple entry visas.

-Multiple entry visa allows you to enter Canada more than once.
-It is usually issued for 10 years and its validity will be limited by validity of your passport (usually visa ends one month before your passport expires).
+A multiple-entry visa allows you to enter Canada more than once.
+It is usually issued for 10 years and its validity will be limited by the validity of your passport (usually visa ends one month before your passport expires).

-Is it Possible to Extend the Validity of my Termporary Visitor Visa?
+Is it Possible to Extend the Validity of my TRV?

 Yes, the border services officer can allow you to stay for less or more than 6 months.
-In this case they will put the date you need to leave by in your passport.
-If the border services officer hasn’t put any date in your passport, you must leave before the expiration date in your visa or 6 months, whatever is earlier..
+In this case, they will put the date you need to leave by in your passport.
+If the border services officer hasn’t put any date in your passport, you must leave before the expiration date of your visa or 6 months, whatever is earlier.

-If you need to extend your visitor visa, you must apply for an extension 30 days before your visa expires.
+If you need to extend your Visitor Visa Canada, you must apply for an extension 30 days before it expires.
 The expiry date for your status is one of the following:

 - The stamp in your passport (or if you don’t have a stamp on the passport, it’s 6 months from the day you crossed the Canadian border)